vermeerlee/cpython/Doc/library/locale.rst

    (language code and encoding).
 If it's an iterable, it's converted to a locale name using the locale aliasing engine.
 An empty string specifies the user's default settings.
-If the modification of the locale fails, the exception :exc:`Error` is raised.
+If the modification of the locale fails, the exception :exc:`Error` is raised ('Error' is not raised on VxWorks).
 If successful, the new locale setting is returned.

    If *locale* is omitted or ``None``, the current setting for *category* is returned.